directus/directus/docs/guides/extensions/creating-a-custom-api-hook.md

 Defines the triggering operation within the specified context (see chart below).
 The `*` wildcard can also be used to include all actions available to the scope.

+### Collection

+Events in the "Items" scope also require the collection to be defined.
+The `*` wildcard can also be used to include all collections.

 ### Before

 Many scopes (see chart below) support an optional `.before` suffix for running a _blocking_ hook prior to the event being fired.
 This allows you to check and/or modify the event's payload before it is processed.